iaxivanazim/progressivejp/README.md

 # progressivejp
-software for tracking Progressive Jackpots (For GAMEXPRO)
+software for tracking Progressive Jackpots (For GAMEXPR0)